Kurogane Type 95: History

 It was conceived in 1934 by the Japanese Imperial Army as a small rough terrain vehicle to do reconnaissance, deliver messages to the field, and transport personnel.
 The military asked Toyota, Hatsudoki Seizo, Rikuo Internal Combustion Engine, and Okamoto to collaborate with Kurogane to design and manufacture the new vehicle.
-Toyota MVD was building the Toyota G1, and Okamoto Bicycle and Automobile Manufacturing, was manufacturing bicycles for the Imperial Japanese Navy, and was absorbed into Toyota in 1972.
+Toyota MVD was building the Toyota G1, and Okamoto Bicycle and Automobile Manufacturing, was manufacturing bicycles for the Imperial Japanese Navy and was absorbed into Toyota in 1972.
 The prototype was the result, using a Japanese-built internal combustion engine.
 Mass-production began in 1936.
-At the time, military operations in Mainland China and Southeast Asia, a mass-produced military vehicle equipped with Japan's first four-wheel drive mechanism, increased mobility in the area'a rough terrain.
+At the time, military operations in Mainland China and Southeast Asia, a mass-produced military vehicle equipped with Japan's first four-wheel drive mechanism, increased mobility in the area's rough terrain.
 In 1934, Mitsubishi Heavy Industries had internally developed a prototype, four-door, four-wheel-drive sedan for personnel transport, called the Mitsubishi PX33, which was powered by a 6.7-litre four-cylinder diesel engine.
 Four prototypes were built before the project was cancelled.

 The United States Willys MB offered off-road ability and increased ground clearance, combined with a light truck approach to construction.
-The German Army had the Kubelwagen, a rear-wheel drive air-cooled vehicle based on the Volkswagen Type 1.
+The German Army had the Kübelwagen, a rear-wheel drive air-cooled vehicle based on the Volkswagen Type 1.
 The Type 95 was developed as a passenger car as a better alternative to motorcycle personnel transport, with four-wheel-drive advantages over the Type 93 motorcycle with a side car and the Type 97 motorcycle (a licensed copy of a Harley-Davidson motorcycle).
 Lightweight dirt bikes had not been invented yet.

 In the 1930s, Japan's manufacturing infrastructure was less advanced than those of the US and Europe, and military manufacturing focused on ships and aircraft by Japan's premiere industrial manufacturer Mitsubishi, and armament and tank production by Mitsubishi's zaibatsu partners.
 Aircraft were largely built by Mitsubishi, Tachikawa Aircraft Company, and the Nakajima Aircraft Company which built most of the aircraft.
 Limited raw materials were also devoted to higher priorities.
 The goal was to build 5,000 Type 95 in a supporting role, largely by hand and without an assembly line.

 This car was first used in the Nomonhan Incident, and later during the Pacific War and "Greater East Asia War" for its primary purpose, as well to carry mainland Army and Navy officer flagship passengers as a 4-door version.
 The front grille had the Imperial Japanese Army's five-pointed star which signified sakura ("cherry blossom"), which has special cultural significance.
 4,775 cars were built with some minor changes, such as mechanical and body adjustments.
 Production ended in 1944.